 Following the 2003 Rose Revolution, a peaceful and dramatic change of power to a pro-Western government, the reintegration of South Ossetia and Abkhazia became a priority once again.

 There was a period of intense fighting in South Ossetia in 2004.
 In 2005, the new Georgian president proposed peace under the condition that Ossetia become part of Georgia once again.
 The proposal was rejected by Ossetia’s government, but Georgia managed to install a government there by 2007.

 Major peace talks began in 2008, hosted by the EU and Germany on separate occasions.
 None were attended by Russia or the separatists in Abkhazia and Ossetia.
-Later that year, in April, Putin officially gave Russia’s recognition to the regions as independent.
+Later that year, in April, Putin (in the final month of what was, constitutionally, supposed to be his final presidential term) officially gave Russia’s recognition to the regions as independent.
 As you can imagine, that didn’t go over well with Georgia or any of its Western allies, namely the US, UK, France, and Germany.